mataroa-blog/mataroa/README.md

 ## Management

-Except for the standard Django management commands, there is also:
+In addition to the standard Django management commands, there are also:

 * `enqueue_notifications`: create records for notification emails to be sent.
 * `process_notifications`: sends notification emails for new blog posts of existing records.
 * `populate_dev_data`: populate database with sample development data.

-To trigger:
+They are triggered using the standard `manage.py` Django way:

 ```sh
 python manage.py enqueue_notifications